Mentakab: Industries

 Robin Resources (M) Sdn.
 Bhd. is the only company manufacturing medium-density fibreboard in Pahang since 1995.
 100% of workers from Robin Resources (M) Sdn.
 Bhd. are employed locally and hence provides working opportunities to the local community.
 80% of the manufactured medium-density fibreboard from Robin Resources are exported to the international market, including countries such as Saudi Arabia and China.
 Malaysian Newsprint Industries (MNI) started up a greenfield paper mill in Mentakab in the year 1996.
 MNI is one of the largest paper factories in Southeast Asia.

 Mentakab Veneer & Plywood Sdn Bhd (MVP) was incorporated in 1986 as a joint venture company between Malaysian and Taiwanese shareholders.
 It main business is to engage in the manufacture and marketing of plywood.
 Mentakab Veneer & Plywood’ factory which is a located at the 5th Mile, Jalan Karak, P.O.
 Box 12, 28400 Mentakab, Pahang Darul Makmur (Mentakab is strategically located 123 km from Kuala Lumpur, 181 km from KLIA and 192 km from Port Klang (major port in Malaysia), commenced plywood production in 1986 and marketed its product for local consumption and a small volume for export.
 Today, MVP is an active member of The Malaysian Panel-Products Manufacturer's Association (MPMA) and it manufactures Urea Formaldehyde, Phenol Formaldehyde and Melamine Urea Formaldehyde Plywood.

 Night market

 Mentakab has a daily night market (pasar malam) located along the Jalan Mok Hee Kiang stretch.
 At around 5pm, this road will be closed to motorists to make way for hawkers.
 Jalan Mok Hee Kiang is one of the street where most of the citizens often visit due to its wide variety of daily goods sold.
 Jalan Mok Hee Kiang is famous among Mentakab citizens.

-Star Mall
+Mentakab Mall

 Located between Taman Bukit Bendera and Taman Rimba in the western suburbs of Mentakab, Star Mall is the newest and largest shopping mall in the city.
 The mall was constructed by a private developer from Kuantan namely Sistem Duta Sdn Bhd, a subsidiary body of Kinsteel Bhd, owned by Tan Sri Dato' Pheng Yin Huah, a steel industry tycoon in Malaysia.
-Mentakab Star Mall consists three stories, and currently houses Mentakab's only cinema - a GSC.
-There is a Pacific supermarket in the mall.
+Mentakab Star Mall consists three stories, and currently houses Mentakab's only cinema.

-Other retail outlets

-Mentakab has one of the largest hypermarkets in the district of Temerloh, namely TF Value Mart and The Store.
-These department stores are located in the busiest area of Mentakab where the night market is just a stone's throw away.
-Traffic congestions however are common in this area.
-The traffic congestion becomes worse during peak hours.